veritise/veritise-core/CONTRIBUTING.md

-# Contributing to catapult-client
+# Contributing to veritise-core

-First off, thank you for considering contributing to catapult-client.
+First off, thank you for considering contributing to veritise-core.

-catapult-client is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into catapult-client itself.
+veritise-core is an open source project and we love to receive contributions from our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into veritise-core itself.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return,